 The food

-Mountain food deserves its own essay - and it has one: Mountain dining: where the view is the main course.
-But briefly: there’s something about eating a perfectly made Kaiserschmarrn after a day in the cold that borders on transcendent.
-The restaurants here understand that food isn’t just fuel - it’s part of the experience.
+Mountain food deserves its own essay, and it has one: Mountain dining: where the view is the main course.
+But briefly: a perfectly made Kaiserschmarrn after a day in the cold borders on transcendent.
+The restaurants here understand that food is part of the experience, not a footnote to it.
 Heavy wooden tables, candlelight, wine that tastes like the region it came from.

 Leaving

-The hardest part of any trip like this is the leaving.
-Not because you don’t want to go home, but because you know that the specific quality of light, the exact feeling of that particular silence, the way the snow looked at 4pm - none of it can be bottled or repeated.
+The difficult part of any trip like this is the leaving.
+Not out of reluctance to go home, but from the knowledge that the specific quality of light, the exact character of that particular silence, the way the snow looked at 4pm, none of it can be bottled or repeated.

-You just have to trust that it happened, and that the next trip will have its own version of magic.
+You trust that it happened, and that the next trip will have its own version.